Uganda

 Poll Tax

-The Luwalo proofs and specimen stamps (illustrated at right) may represent a precursor to the Poll Tax issues bearing the King's portrait.
+The Luwalo proofs and specimen stamps illustrated here may represent a precursor to the Poll Tax issues bearing the King's portrait.
 Luwalo was a kind of labour-related tax imposed during the Colonial era, but the details are hard to ascertain.
 According to the Crown Agents records, Luwalo stamps denominated 5s, 10s and Kazi (=work, ie tax paid in kind by manual labour) were printed each year from 1932 to 1937, then 4s, 8s and Kazi in 1938.
 All stamps share a common design consisting of plain text printed in black, the 4s and 5s values being printed on green paper, the 8s and 10s on buff and the Kazi stamps on blue.
 A complete set of these stamps can be found in the Foreign and Commonwealth Office collection in the British Library, but no issued examples are known to have survived.

 1940-1952.
 Large Nyasa key type featuring the portrait of King George VI.
 25½ x 30 mm.
 Perf 14.
 Watermark Multiple Script CA. Printed (typo) by De La Rue.